 Heel spurs occur when calcium deposits build up on the underside of the heel bone, a process that usually occurs over a period of many months.
-Heel spurs are often caused by strains on foot muscles and ligaments, stretching of the plantar fascia, and repeated tearing of the membrane that covers the heel bone.
+Heel spurs are often caused by strains on foot muscles and ligaments, stretching of the plantar fascia, inflammation of the plantar fascia, and repeated tearing of the membrane that covers the heel bone; heel spurs are “most” often associated with Plantar Fasciitis.
+Inflammation caused by Plantar Fasciitis can cause calcium to deposit on the heel bone at the connection point of the plantar fascia ligaments.
 Heel spurs are especially common among athletes whose activities include large amounts of running and jumping.

 Risk factors for heel spurs include:

 - Walking gait abnormalities,which place excessive stress on the heel bone, ligaments, and nerves near the heel

 - Running or jogging, especially on hard surfaces

 - Poorly fitted or badly worn shoes, especially those lacking appropriate arch support

 Other risk factors associated with plantar fasciitis include:

 - Increasing age, which decreases plantar fascia flexibility and thins the heel’s protective fat pad

 - Spending most of the day on one’s feet